kn920/BathPhotonics2Lab_pieces/README.md

 ```
 git clone https://github.com/kn920/BathPhotonics2Lab_pieces.git
 ```
-2. (_Recommended but optional_) Crate virtual envrionment for the automation programs in a folder that all users have access (e.g., `C:/lab_automation/`) with
+2. (_Recommended but optional_) Create virtual envrionment for the automation programs in a folder that all users have access (e.g., `C:/lab_automation/`).
+To do this, open Windows PowerShell and run
 ```
 python.exe -m venv venv
 ```